Umami Pot

 What is Sarada Chicken?

-This dish was originally created in 2001 by a chicken meat vendor, Amatake, to sell chicken breast, which was frequently avoided in Japan due to its dry texture.
-Initially, it was sold as an ingredient for salads, as the name suggests, but its popularity soared as a tasty way to enjoy high-protein, low-calorie chicken breast, and it gradually became a stand-alone dish.
-Today, it is a staple item that can be found in Japanese grocery stores and convenience stores throughout the country.
+This dish was originally created in 2001 by a chicken vendor named Amatake to promote chicken breast, which had often been avoided in Japan due to its dry texture.
+Initially, it was sold as an ingredient for salads, as the name suggests, but its popularity soared as a tasty way to enjoy this high-protein, low-calorie meat, and it gradually became a stand-alone dish.
+Today, it is a staple item found in grocery stores and convenience stores throughout Japan.

-It is suitable not only for regular meals but also for those who are on a diet.
-Additionally, it is known in Japan as an essential source of protein for people engaged in exercise.
-Since most of the cooking process is hands-off, it is quite easy to make at home.
+It is suitable not only for everyday meals but also for those on a diet.
+In Japan, it is also known as an essential source of protein for those who work out.
+Since most of the cooking process is hands-off, it is quite easy to make at home—so feel free to give it a try.

 Sarada Chicken (Japanese-style poached chicken breast)

-Marinating chicken breast with just a seasoning liquid and then poaching it results in a reasonably moist outcome, but to achieve an even moister texture, it is recommended to add a twist to the marinade.
+Marinating chicken breast in a simple seasoning liquid and then poaching it results in a reasonably moist texture.

-First of all, I recommend trying this dish according to the recipe, but you can also enjoy it with various flavors.
+First of all, I recommend trying this dish as written in the recipe, but you can also enjoy it with a variety of flavors to suit your preferences.
 Here are some popular options in Japan:

 • Garlic